bullet-db/bullet-db.github.io/docs/backend/dsl.md

 Most important to note is that the connector requires a [Pulsar schema](https://pulsar.apache.org/docs/en/concepts-schema-registry/) whose type can be either BYTES, STRING, JSON, AVRO, PROTOBUF, or CUSTOM (defaults to BYTES).
 If the schema is any type except CUSTOM, the connector will load the schema natively supported by Pulsar.
 For JSON, AVRO, and PROTOBUF, the POJO class to wrap must be specified.
 For a CUSTOM schema, the schema class must be specified instead.

-You can also pass additional Pulsar Client and Consumer properties to the PulsarConnector by prefixing them with ```bullet.dsl.connector.pulsar.client``` and ```bullet.dsl.connector.pulsar.consumer``` For the lists of properties, see Pulsar [ClientConfigurationData](https://github.com/apache/pulsar/blob/master/pulsar-client/src/main/java/org/apache/pulsar/client/impl/conf/ClientConfigurationData.java) and [ConsumerConfigurationData](https://github.com/apache/pulsar/blob/master/pulsar-client/src/main/java/org/apache/pulsar/client/impl/conf/ConsumerConfigurationData.java).
+You can also pass additional Pulsar Client and Consumer properties to the PulsarConnector by prefixing them with ```bullet.dsl.connector.pulsar.client``` and ```bullet.dsl.connector.pulsar.consumer``` For both lists of properties, see Pulsar [ClientConfigurationData](https://github.com/apache/pulsar/blob/master/pulsar-client/src/main/java/org/apache/pulsar/client/impl/conf/ClientConfigurationData.java) and [ConsumerConfigurationData](https://github.com/apache/pulsar/blob/master/pulsar-client/src/main/java/org/apache/pulsar/client/impl/conf/ConsumerConfigurationData.java).

 ## BulletRecordConverter